Products & Programs

 - Alabama Extension personnel will come to your class or community facility.

-- We take care of everything for the series from set-up, teaching the lessons, and follow-up data analysis.
+- Personnel takes care of everything for the series from set-up, teaching the lessons, and follow-up data analysis.

 Bonus: STREAM participants can attend the annual Alabama A&M University STEM Day.
-STEM Day activities take place on campus; to include speakers, faculty & student projects, and interactive learning exercises.
+STEM Day activities take place on campus ands include speakers, faculty and student projects, and interactive learning exercises.

 Important STEM Facts